 Pour a thin layer of the mixture onto the countertop, approximately 1/2 inch thick.
 Allow the mixture to harden to the consistency of gelatin, following the manufacturer's label directions.

 Set the objects you wish to encase in the acrylic on top of the almost-hardened first layer of acrylic.
 Whether you choose stone coat countertops or another epoxy-based variety, the sky is the limit.

 Mix a second batch of acrylic resin, carefully following label directions.
 Some brands of acrylic resin use a different proportion of hardener for the second and succeeding layers, so consult the label before mixing each successive layer.
 Allow it to harden or cure following the manufacturer's recommendations.

 Continue building layers until you reach the top of the wooden frame, then allow the acrylic to set up for the manufacturer's recommended length of time.
 Remove the wooden frame from around the edge of the countertop.

-Sand the surface and sides of the countertop lightly, to smooth out any imperfections.
-Use 200-grit or finer sandpaper and do not exert much pressure; you don't want to mar the surface.
+The surface and sides of the acrylic countertop need to be sanded lightly, to smooth out any imperfections.
+Use 200-grit or finer sandpaper and do not exert much pressure; you don't want to mar the surface of the fresh acrylic.